CopperSpice API 1.8.1

 qint64 QDateTime::daysTo ( const QDateTime & value) const

-Returns the number of days from this datetime to the value datetime.
-If the other datetime is earlier than this datetime, the value returned is negative.
+Returns the number of days between the current QDateTime and the given value.
+If the new QDateTime is earlier than the original QDateTime, the value returned is negative.

 See also